Email Sender Name and Sender Email Settings

 - New user account email sent from wp-admin

 If those emails are not received, the problem is usually not theme-specific.
-It usually means the server mail function is not working correctly, the sender email is not accepted, or SMTP is required. :contentReference[oaicite:3]{index=3}

 If changing the sender email is not enough, the next step is to check the server email setup.

-You should ask your hosting provider to verify:
+Please ask your hosting provider to verify:

 - whether the PHP mail function is enabled